-In conjunction with Cameron Harvey's exhibition, See without Seeing, Know without Knowing, the Chicago Artists Coalition is pleased to present four Chicago poets reading new, unpublished work.
+In conjunction with Cameron Harvey's exhibition, See without Seeing, Know without Knowing, Chicago Artists Coalition is pleased to present four Chicago poets reading new, unpublished work.

 Refreshments will be served.